-Western blotting (WB) is regarded as one of the most sensitive techniques to detect specific proteins; the final step of a WB experiment is the visualization of specific proteins, with a labeled secondary antibody.
+Western blotting is regarded as one of the most sensitive techniques to detect specific proteins; the final step of a experiment experiment is the visualization of specific proteins, with a labeled secondary antibody.

 Cited within the scientific literature.

 AP conjugated secondary antibodies can be routinely used at dilutions ranging from 1/5,000 to 1/50,000.
-Based upon a 1/5,000 dilution in 1500 blots with a single vial of an AP conjugated secondary.
+Based upon a 1/5,000 dilution you can perform 1,500 blots with a single vial of an AP conjugated secondary.

 HRP secondary antibodies can be used at dilutions ranging from 1/2,000 to 1/20,000.
 Assuming a 1/2,000 dilution in 3 mL milk/BSA, it is possible to perform 600 blots with a single vial of HRP-conjugated secondary.